wbender1/EuroFootball-StatsAPI/USAGE.md

 `python src/functions.py show-competitions --country "COUNTRY_NAME" --type "COMPETITION_TYPE"`

-## Show Countries
+## Show Teams
+Display all the teams using:

+`python src/functions.py show-teams`

+Display all the teams for a COUNTRY_NAME using:

+`python src/functions.py show-teams --country "COUNTRY_NAME"`

+Display all the teams for a COMPETITION_NAME using:

+`python src/functions.py show-teams --competition "COMPETITION_NAME"`

+Display all the teams for a YEAR using:

+`python src/functions.py show-teams --year YEAR`

+Display all the teams for a COMPETITION_NAME and YEAR using:

+`python src/functions.py show-teams --competition "COMPETITION_NAME" --year YEAR`

-Display all the countries using:
+Display all the International teams using:

-`python src/functions.py show-countries`
+`python src/functions.py show-teams --national`

-## Fetch Teams
+## Show Venues
+Display all the venues using:

+`python src/functions.py show-venues`

+Display all the venues for a COUNTRY_NAME using:

+`python src/functions.py show-venues --country "COUNTRY_NAME"`

+Display all the venues for a COMPETITION_NAME using:

+`python src/functions.py show-venues --competition "COMPETITION_NAME"`

+Display all the venues for a YEAR using:

+`python src/functions.py show-venues --year YEAR`

-Retrieve all the teams for a COMPETITION_NAME and YEAR using:
+Display all the venues for a COMPETITION_NAME and YEAR using:

+`python src/functions.py show-venues --competition "COMPETITION_NAME" --year YEAR`

+## Fetch Season
+Create a season and retrieve all the standings (League Only) and fixtures data for it.
+Also links Team, Season, Venue, and Competition.
+Input is a COMPETITION_NAME and YEAR using:

-`python src/functions.py fetch-teams "COMPETITION_NAME" YEAR`
+`python src/functions.py fetch-season "COMPETITION_NAME" YEAR`

 ## Show Seasons
 Display all seasons using:

 `python src/functions.py show-seasons`

+Display all seasons for a COUNTRY_NAME using:

+`python src/functions.py show-seasons --country "COUNTRY_NAME"`

+Display all seasons for a COMPETITION_NAME using:

+`python src/functions.py show-seasons --competition "COMPETITION_NAME"`

 Display all seasons for a YEAR using:

 `python src/functions.py show-seasons --year YEAR`

-Display all seasons for a COMPETITION_NAME using:

-`python src/functions.py show-seasons --competition COMPETITION_NAME`

-Display all seasons for a COUNTRY_NAME using:

-`python src/functions.py show-seasons --country COUNTRY_NAME`

 Display all seasons for a COUNTRY_NAME from a YEAR using:

-`python src/functions.py show-seasons --year YEAR --country COUNTRY_NAME`
+`python src/functions.py show-seasons --year YEAR --country "COUNTRY_NAME"`

-## Show Teams
-show all seasons
-optional competition input
-optional year input

-## Show Venues
-show all venues
-optional country input
-optional competition & year input

-## Fetch Standings
-Retrieve the standings/league table for a league COMPETITION_NAME and YEAR using:

-`python src/functions.py fetch-standings "COMPETITION_NAME" YEAR`

 ## Show Standings
 Display the standings/league table for a league COMPETITION_NAME and YEAR using:

 `python src/functions.py show-standings "COMPETITION_NAME" YEAR`

-## Fetch Fixtures
-Retrieve all the fixtures for a COMPETITION_NAME and YEAR using:

-`python src/functions.py fetch-fixtures "COMPETITION_NAME" YEAR`

 ## Show Fixtures
 Display all fixtures for a COMPETITION_NAME from one YEAR using: